G-Thor/tts-frontend/Readme.md

 (venv) $ pip install -e .
 ```

+Install for use in an existing project

 ```
-$ # install for use in an existing project, make sure you are in your project folder with the
-$ # virtual environment activated
-(venv) $ pip install git+https://github.com/grammatek/tts-frontend
+$ # make sure you are in your project folder with the virtual environment activated (venv) $ pip install git+https://github.com/grammatek/tts-frontend
 ```